SDG 5 - Gender equality

-- European Commission (2014), Tackling the gender pay gap in the European Union, Publication Office of the European Union, Luxembourg.
+- European Commission (2018), Gender pay gap in EU countries based on SES (2014), Publications Office of the European Union, Luxembourg.

-- European Commission (2016), Magnitude and Impact Factors of the Gender Pay Gap in EU Countries, Publications Office of the European Union, Luxembourg.
+- European Commission (2019), New visions for Gender Equality 2019, Publications Office of the European Union, Luxembourg.

-- European Commission (2017), 2017 Report on equality between women and men in the EU, Publication Office of the European Union, Luxembourg.
+- European Commission (2019), Report on equality between women and men in the EU, Publications Office of the European Union, Luxembourg.

-- European Union Agency for Fundamental Rights (2014), Violence against women: an EU-wide survey, Main results, Publications Office of the European Union, Luxembourg.

 - European Union Agency for Fundamental Rights (2014), Violence against women: an EU-wide survey, Main results, Publications Office of the European Union, Luxembourg, p.
-7.
+25.

+- European Union Agency for Fundamental Rights (2014), Violence against women: an EU-wide survey, Main results, Publications Office of the European Union, Luxembourg, pp. 25–26, 32.